zamanianlab/ZamanianLabDocs/docs/labmanual.md

      5. Follow all the rules in this guide for ordering and inventorying items
      6. Carry out your lab tasks in a timely manner
      7. Be helpful to others - this is a team effort!
-     8. Clean up after yourselves
-     9. Always put things back into assigned locations
+     8. Clean up after yourselves and put things back in assigned locations
-     10. Keep track of items we are low on and place orders in advance
+     9. Keep track of items we are low on and place orders in advance
-     11. Follow all the rules when interacting with other spaces (e.g., the insectary)
+     10. Follow all the rules when interacting with other spaces (e.g., the insectary)
-     12. Stay at least two weeks ahead of parasite orders and plan their use
+     11. Stay at least two weeks ahead of parasite orders and plan their use
-     13. Be here during normal work hours so that you can maximize interactions
+     12. Be here during normal work hours so that you can maximize interactions
-     14. Make sure the lab is properly shut down (communicate before leaving)
+     13. Make sure the lab is properly shut down (communicate before leaving)

 **Lab dress code:** For your safety, wear long pants or skirts and closed toed shoes, and tie back long hair.
 Do not wear shorts, short skirts, sandals, loose clothing, or dangling jewelry.
 Throughout your scientific career, you will be professionally interacting with people from diverse backgrounds and with diverse beliefs.
 In the interests of maintaining an inclusive and welcoming lab environment, I ask that you refrain from wearing articles of clothing that are likely to be perceived as hostile to another person’s heritage, ethnicity, gender, religious beliefs, or sexuality.